Discrimination Under Maine Law

 How Does Employment Discrimination Occur?

 Employment discrimination is when an employer treats you unfairly because you belong to a legally protected class.
-Employers are prohibited from using certain traits to evaluate you such as national origin, religion, race, age, familial status, or gender.
+Employers are prohibited from using specific traits to evaluate you such as national origin, religion, race, age, familial status, or gender.
 The plaintiff must prove that their employer intended to treat them unfairly because of their protected status in order to prevail on a discrimination claim in Saco, Maine.

 How can Employment Discrimination be Proven in Maine?